patrickxrivera/star-wars-tracker/README.md

 # MVP List

-- [ ] Display People, Planets, and Vehicle Data
-- [ ] Persist Favorites Using Local Storage
+- [X] Display people, planets, and vehicle data from the Star Wars API
+- [X] Persist favorites using local storage
-- [ ] Separate Routes for People, Planets, Vehicles, and Favorites
+- [X] Separate routes for people, planets, vehicles, and favorites
-- [ ] Mobile Responsive
+- [X] Mobile responsive
-- [ ] Subtle hover and transition animations on clicks
+- [X] Subtle hover and transition animations on clicks

+# V2

+- [ ] Add route that displays the rolling screen at the beginning of every Star Wars movie
+- [ ] Add tranlation to "Shwookie", the official Wookie language, cuz... y'know that's important